 Motivate your employees to think long term and work towards accomplishing your business goals by rewarding their progress.

 New to employee reward programs?
 We’ve got you covered.
-Using Guusto is a great way to easily send gifts to your team members to recognize achievements, reward goal progress, and celebrate project milestones.
+Using Guusto's employee recognition software is a great way to easily send gifts to your team members to recognize achievements, reward goal progress, and celebrate project milestones.

 It can be difficult to consistently keep your employees loyal, invested and accountable.
 So next week, we’ll explore - 9 Ways to Empower Employees to Own Challenges.
 It will cover the following in detail: